oldgooseberry/oldgooseberry.github.io/solns/jan2020/index.md

 1. Two questions

    a.
-If Json can fold a cran in $4$ minutes, and Alex can fold a $5$ cranes in $12$ minutes, how many minutes would it take for them to fold $10$ working together?
+If Json can fold a crane in $4$ minutes, and Alex can fold $5$ cranes in $12$ minutes, how many minutes would it take for them to fold $10$ working together?

    [Solution](p7a)